Cooperation can be complex;

 Harmonised Implementation Tools (HIT) provides a set of best-practice, harmonised templates and guidance to simplify the Interreg project life cycle.
 It goes beyond understanding the regulation by attempting to agree on common practices together.
 By using common tools, we:

-- Simplify monitoring by coming to a harmonised approach also benefitting monitoring systems.
+• Simplify monitoring by coming to a harmonised approach also benefiting monitoring systems.

 The Harmonised Implementation Tools (HIT) initiative is evolving for the 2028-2034 period.
 Building on the success of previous periods, we are making the process more inclusive and transparent.
 Please see what we are working on for more information